RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

     for the password to be recovered on prior versions.
 The engineers responsible have been sacked.

-Apparently they fired up some engineers and introduced military-grade encrpytion.
+Apparently they fired some engineers and introduced military-grade encryption.
 That sounds so wow.
 Let's see what they're up to.

 As always, we start looking at `main` function.